 In her role as Archaeology, Classics, History, and Medieval Studies Librarian, she builds collections, both print and electronic, for learning and research, and connects students and faculty with the Library's collections and services.
 She is one of the organizers of the Humanities and Social Sciences Doctoral Student Immersion Program and helps in the planning of the Summer Graduate Fellowship in Digital Humanities.
 Her interests include digital humanities, graduate student services, and citation/information management.
 She has a doctorate in medieval history from Binghamton.

 Susette is Head of the Department of Research & Learning Services and Art Librarian.
 She is one of the organizers of the Humanities and Social Sciences Doctoral Student Immersion Program, helps administer the Summer Graduate Fellowship in Digital Humanities, teaches the Wordpress and Wikipedia editing workshops for Olin and Uris Libraries, and is one of the organizers for Cornell's annual Art + Feminism Wikipedia Edit-a-thon.
 Susette holds a doctorate in the history of art from Cornell.

-Michelle is the Digital Curation Services Lead in the department of Digital Scholarship and Preservation Services (DSPS), coordinates Cornell's partnership in HathiTrust, and is the Service Manager for the Cornell University Library Archival Repository (CULAR).
+Michelle is the Digital Lifecycle Services Manager in the department of Cornell University Library Information Technology (CULIT), coordinates Cornell's partnership in HathiTrust, and is the Service Manager for the Cornell University Library Archival Repository (CULAR).
 From 2010-2014, she managed CUL’s digitization effort with Google Books.
 She is familiar with the creation of digital objects at scale, and strategies for preservation of digital assets, data modeling and database design, and basic system architecture.
 She contributes to a number of other efforts related to technology-enabled research, projects in digital humanities, and leads introductory workshops about computational methods, file organization, and basic data and metadata modeling.

 Devin is the Instructional Technology Coordinator, overseeing the public technology (computers, printers, plotter) for Olin and Uris libraries.
 He also leads or assists with several software workshops, including Photoshop, Gephi, and LaTeX.
 Along with Camille Andrews, Devin leads the library's Makerspace initiative and works with the student group CornellMAKE to encourage physical and digital creation across all disciplines.
 He is leading the pilot project for the programming consultation service, providing technical assistance on digital humanities projects.